 GraphQL, in its turn, allows users to describe what kind of data they want to receive in just one request.
 It significantly reduces the number of calls to fetch data by retrieving linked resources and aggregating queries.
 As a result, it prevents fetching extra data and saves both time and efforts.
 GraphQL gives power to the client, not the server.
 Applications that use GraphQL are fast and efficient, even on small network connections.

-Let’s review the main benefits GraphQL will enrich your application with.
+Let’s review the main benefits of GraphQL app development.

 Main benefits of using GraphQL for your application